markegge/fhwa_pm3/README.md

 ### Occupancy Factors

-Average vehicle occupancies may (optionally) be provided to accurately estimate person hours.
+Average vehicle occupancies are used to estimate person hours for delayed vehicles.

+Default average vehicle occupancy (AVO) factors are provided (AVO Cars = 1.7, AVO Trucks = 1, AVO Buses = 10.7) based on FHWA guidance.
 Default occupancy for cars is 1.7, trucks is 1, and buses = 10.7.
+Using AVO factors that are specific to your urban area are recommended.
 Urban-area specific data may be obtained via a local survey or from the NHTS.
+More details on obtaining local occupancy factors is provided by FHWA: [Average Vehicle Occupancy Factors for Computing Travel Time Reliability Measures and Total Peak Hour Excessive Delay Metrics (April 2018)](https://www.fhwa.dot.gov/tpm/guidance/avo_factors.pdf)

 ### Traffic Volume Factors